 When defining our retention periods, we consider healthcare laws and regulations which apply, contracts that we have entered into with the NHS and recommendations made by industry bodies, for example, the College of Optometrists.

-We share your personal data within our group of companies, with data processors with whom we have entered into a Data Processing Agreement, with other medical or health professionals and with trusted third parties as an essential part of being able to provide our services to you.
+We share your personal data within our group of companies, with data processors with whom we have concluded a Data Processing Agreement, with other medical or health professionals and with trusted third parties as an essential part of being able to provide our services to you.
 Please be assured we do not sell personal data, and do not provide personal data to list providers for the purposes of marketing.

 Examples of third parties we work with to be able to provide our services to you, on our behalf include: